 Does Alcohol Affect Your Hearing?

 Individuals who struggle with alcohol addiction can permanently damage the auditory cortex, auditory nerve, and other parts of the nervous system.
 This may result in long-term difficulty telling voices apart or understanding quick speech.
-Heavy drinking can also prevent the cells in the ear drum, and inner ear from regenerating will likely cause irreversible hearing loss over time.
+Heavy drinking can also prevent the cells in the inner ear from regenerating, which will likely cause irreversible hearing loss over time.

 Signs That Someone Has a Drinking Problem

-The negative side effects of alcohol affect every aspect of a person’s life.
-If you’re concerned about a loved one having drinking problems, then you should watch out for these signs.
+The negative side effects of alcohol7 affect every aspect of a person’s life.
+If you’re concerned about a loved one having drinking problems8, then you should watch out for these signs.

 Drinking Problem